slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- Chinese proverb*

-> *"I have no special talent, I'm only passionately curious."
+> *"I have no special talent, I’m only passionately curious."
 -- Albert Einstein*

 > *"It is not that I’m so smart.
 But I stay with the questions much longer."